Zylann/godot_voxel/doc/08_api-overview.md

 ## Supporting Classes

-### VoxelIsoSurfaceTool
+### VoxelTool
 Provides functions to add or remove smooth terrain.
-Currently supported shapes are sphere, plane, cube, heightmap.
+The interface provides for points, lines, circles, spheres, boxes, and custom shapes, though not all are implemented.

-* You can generate a 2D heightmap and ask the tool to "rasterize" that portion of the world in a VoxelBuffer, which is what you will have to fill when implementing a custom VoxelStream.
+* You can generate a 2D heightmap and ask the tool to "rasterize" that portion of the world in a VoxelBuffer, which is what you will have to fill when implementing a custom VoxelGenerator.

-* Since Godot does not support 3D images, a custom shape could be added using an existing VoxelBuffer as input.
+* Since Godot does not support 3D textures, a custom shape could be added using an existing VoxelBuffer as input.
 This is not yet implemented.

-### VoxelBoxMover
+### VoxelBoxMover (blocky)
-Provides Axis Aligned Bounding Box based collision. (blocky only)
+Provides Axis Aligned Bounding Box based collision.

-### Voxel
+### Voxel (blocky)
 A basic voxel unit.
-Creating Voxels with VoxelLibrary is recommended.  (blocky only)
+Creating Voxels with VoxelLibrary is recommended.

 * Stores ID, name, material, transparency and type

-### VoxelLibrary
+### VoxelLibrary (blocky)
-A factory for creating Voxels. (blocky only)
+A factory for creating Voxels.

 ---
 * [API Class List](api/Class_List.md)